michaelpradel/LExecutor/README.md

 2. Execute `chmod +x get_traces.sh`
 3. Execute `get_traces.sh` giving the required arguments, e.g. `get_traces https://github.com/Textualize/rich rich tests`

-The output, i.e. the repositories and respective trace files, is stored in `./data/repos`.
+The output is stored as follows: the repositories with instrumented files and trace files is stored in `./data/repos` and the instruction ids is stored in `./iids.json`.

 #### Open-source functions

 To gather a dataset of functions extracted from open-source Python projects, we proceed as follows:

 1. Execute `chmod +x get_function_bodies_dataset.sh`
-2. Execute get_function_bodies_dataset.sh
+2. Execute `get_function_bodies_dataset.sh`

 The output, i.e. the repositories and respective randomly selected functions, is stored in `./data/repos` and `./popular_projects_snippets_dataset`, respectively.